 Living standards and poverty

 Single parents’ finances are often tight.
 Single parent families face a particularly high risk of poverty compared with other households.
 High living costs – particularly rent and utility bills – play a part.
 Limits to single parents’ incomes are another major factor – especially barriers to enter and progress in work and the disproportionate impact of welfare reform .
 Many single parents also don’t receive child maintenance from their child’s other parent, while some parents receive some, but not all, of their child maintenance payments.

 Our research shows that single parents are often only just managing to make ends meet.
 As a result, many single parents have no choice but to borrow from friends and family, or financial lenders.
-The financially precarious positon of many single parent families also means that many aren’t able to save as they would wish – either for household expenses or for a pension.
+The financially precarious position of many single parent families also means that many aren’t able to save as they would wish – either for household expenses or for a pension.
 This insecurity can also take an emotional toll on single parents.